 Most beautiful cities in Europe to add to your Europe Bucket list

 If Paris didn’t come first on my Europe bucket list, then I am not only lying to everyone else but to myself as well.
 I know I said the list is no particular order (which is true) but Paris still tops my European bucket list places to visit.

 From gazing at the lights at the Eiffel tower or climbing up the stairs to enjoy the thrill of seeing the city from the top, taking a romantic dinner cruise along Seine river or just taking a walk along the famous Alexander III Bridge, there is definitely a countless number of things to do in Paris.

-Commonly known as the city of love and the city of lights, this French capital never seizes to amaze its visitors with so many different things that appeal to all kinds of travelers.
-Whether is it to appreciate art by visiting the Louvre museum or learning about the history of the french by visiting The catacombs or the Notre-Dame Cathedral for a spiritual journey – there is something for everyone.
+Commonly known as the city of love and the city of lights, this French capital never ceases to amaze its visitors with so many different things that appeal to all kinds of travelers.
+Whether is it to appreciate art by visiting the Louvre museum or learning about the history of the french by visiting The catacombs, the Notre-Dame Cathedral for a spiritual journey or discovering the hidden gems of Paris– there is something for everyone.

 When you visit Paris, don’t be afraid to indulge yourself in the delicious French cuisine at one of the many pretty restaurants in the area.